 - new communication technologies

-From 2011-2015 she served as Co-Chair of and conference organizer for the International Communication Association’s LGBTQ Studies Special Interest Group, was theme chair for the 2017 ICA conference in San Diego, on the Task Forces for Divisions and Interest Groups and the Future of the Conference.
+From 2011-2015 she served as Co-Chair of and conference organizer for the International Communication Association’s LGBTQ Studies Special Interest Group and was theme chair for the 2017 ICA conference in San Diego.
 She also co-organized two ICA preconferences: Stuart Hall and the Future of Cultural Studies (2015, San Juan, Puerto Rico) and Technologies of Sex and Gender Unconference (2014, Seattle, WA).
-Currently she is on the ICA Committee on Divisions and Interest Groups Mentoring/Coordinating.
+In addition, she has served on the ICA Task Forces for he Future of the Conference (2013-2014), Divisions and Interest Groups (2015-2016) and the subsequently created Committee on Divisions and Interest Groups Mentoring/Coordinating (2017-2021).

-Finally Shaw is a co-editor of New York University Press’s Critical Cultural Communication book series, an associate editor for the Journal of Communication, and serves on editorial/review boards for International Journal of Cultural Studies; Media, Culture, & Society; Critical Studies in Media Communication; Game Studies; and Not Your Mama’s Gamer.
+Finally, Shaw is a co-editor of New York University Press’s Critical Cultural Communication book series, an associate editor for the Journal of Communication, and serves on editorial/review boards for International Journal of Cultural Studies; Media, Culture, & Society; Critical Studies in Media Communication; Game Studies; Communication and Critical/Cultural Studies; The Research Center for Communication and Culture, Universidade Católica Portuguesa, and Not Your Mama’s Gamer.

 *Photo credit Anne Saint Peter, 2016